RonMcProjects/prime_number/README.md

 Two versions are available.
 Originally in pyton, I found it a bit slow so I also include a C version.

-If a numerical argument is passed it it will print out prime numbers up to that value.
+If a numerical argument is passed in, it will print out prime numbers up to that value.
 If no arguments are passed in, then it prompts the user for a value.

 e.g.